Autoimmune Disease Hero Image

 What is Inflammatory Bowel Disease (IBD)?

-Most autoimmune diseases are chronic, with symptoms repeatedly improving and worsening, and it is known that there is no appropriate cure in modern Western medicine.
+Most autoimmune diseases are chronic, and symptoms repeat cycles of improvement and worsening.
+Currently, it is known in Western medicine that there is no appropriate cure.

 Inflammatory Bowel Disease (IBD) is a disease in which chronic inflammation repeatedly occurs in the entire bowel or a part of the bowel.